marsnebulasoup/cs4379h-group4-securesteg/README.md

 # IMAGE STEGANOGRAPHY WITH AES ENCRYPTION

-This project is a React + TypeScript demo application that hides secret messages inside images using an custom form of pointer chain steganography.
+This project is a React + TypeScript demo application that hides secret messages inside images using a custom form of pointer chain steganography.

 Our method uses:
 - AES256 encryption